clearlinux/clear-linux-documentation/source/ciao-cluster-setup.rst

 Ciao CLI setup
 ==============

-The `ciao-cli`_ command line tool can be set up by exporting a set of ciao specific environment variables:
+The `ciao-cli`_ command-line tool can be set up by exporting a set of ciao- specific environment variables:

 * ``CIAO_CONTROLLER`` exports the ciao controller FQDN